rapid7/propsd/docs/getting-started/installation.md

-# How to install propsd #
+# How to install Propsd #

-[Releases of propsd][releases] include both source tarballs and Debian packages.
+[Releases of Propsd][releases] include both source tarballs and Debian packages.
 Debian and Ubuntu based Linux distributions can use the pre-built packages.
-Other operating systems should install propsd from source.
+Other operating systems should install Propsd from source.

 ## Installing from the Debian package ##

 Propsd runs on the 4.4.x LTS version of Node.js, so follow the [instructions for installing Node.js on Debian based systems][node-debian].

-Download a pre-built Debian package of propsd from [the releases page][releases] and save it.
+Download a pre-built Debian package of Propsd from [the releases page][releases] and save it.
 These instructions assume you've saved the package to `/tmp/propsd.deb`.

-Use `dpkg` to install propsd.
+Use `dpkg` to install Propsd.

 ~~~bash
 dpkg -i /tmp/propsd.deb